kavia-common/context-aware-chatbot-29954-29963/README.md

      - HOST=0.0.0.0
      - PORT=3000
      - DANGEROUSLY_DISABLE_HOST_CHECK=true
+- Start with:
+  - `npm start` (ensures env vars are applied via cross-env even if .env is ignored)
-- Restart the dev server.
+- Verify console shows `[setupProxy] Loaded.` when the dev server starts.

 This allows the CRA dev server to accept the preview system's forwarded Host header.
 Do not use this configuration on public-facing deployments.